zohaibjawed940/shopify-ai-assistant/README.md

 The app integrates with Model Control Plane (MCP) tools, which allows the AI to access additional functionality.
 These tools are initialized in the `app/mcp-client.js` file.

+## Examples
+- hi, should return a LLM based response
+- can you search for snowboards.
+This should do a shop specific search via MCP
+- add <product name> to cart.
+This should execute the cart MCP and offer to checkout URL
+- <Sid will come up with ways to test CA tools>

 ## Deployment